zvfvrv/mkdocs-diff-file-import/README.md

-# ImportDiff MkDocs Plugin
+# **mkdocs-diff-file-import** MkDocs Plugin

 ## Overview

-The `ImportDiff` plugin for MkDocs allows you to dynamically replace custom code blocks in your Markdown files with the content of specified files.
+The `mkdocs-diff-file-import` plugin for MkDocs allows you to dynamically replace custom code blocks in your Markdown files with the content of specified files.
 This plugin is particularly useful for managing and displaying differences between imported code files within your documentation.

 ## Features